How to Reset a Fuse

 What is a Fuse or Circuit Breaker?

 A circuit breaker is an electrical switch that controls and protects the wiring circuits that power the outlets, fixtures, and appliances in your home.
 If a fuse is overloaded, the breaker will trip to prevent fire or electrocution.
-In turn, certain appliances, outlets, and light fixtures will go dead.
+In turn, certain appliances, outlets, and light fixtures will die.
 Resetting a fuse is a very simple process, and we’re listing the steps below.

 - Make sure you unplug your appliances and turn off the lights in any room that has lost power.